 There is one commencement ceremony held in May each year.
 Graduates from the previous fall semester and potential spring and potential summer graduates are eligible to participate.
-Information will be mailed to candidates in early March with details on time, place and how to order academic regalia.
+Commencement information will be mailed out to potential candidates in March.

 Degrees are posted at the end of each semester, spring, summer and fall.
 Please allow approximately four weeks after the end of the semester for degrees to be posted.

-The Application for Graduation (PDF) should be submitted to the Graduation Services Center or the Office of Admissions and Records at least one semester prior to the semester in which the student plans to graduate, or when a student has accrued 45 credit hours toward his/her major.
+The Application for Graduation (PDF) should be submitted to the G.R.A.D.
+Center one semester prior to their expected graduation term, or when a student has accrued 45 credit hours toward his/her major.